 With ice axes held aloft we opened the dented carapace of The Beetle.
 What we saw once our eyes adjusted was magnificently unbelievable.
 A man in furs carrying an MPX submachinegun in one hand and a sword in the other was sat atop a robotic eagle, the body of the beast hissing and puffing with steam and smoke, it’s head twisting with gears, it’s beak glinting with reflected sunlight.

 Com Truise relaxed his axe and laughed.
 Is that you, Chris Clark?
 Fuck, it is.
 Holy shit.
 It’s good

 to see you, buddy.

 The man in furs dismounted from the eagle and greeted Com Truise with outstretched arms.
-It’s good to see you, my friend, he said.
+It’s good to see you, it has been many cycles.
 I was tracking you as you climbed the wall.
 Who are your friends?